AngularJS: testing services that use $resource

-Currently I’m working on a project that uses ngResource (imported into the code as $resource) and the unit tests related to the service relying on $resource were failing.
+When working on a project that uses ngResource (imported into the code as $resource), the unit tests related to the service relying on $resource were failing.
 I jumped in to do a rewrite or to scrap them entirely if necessary.

 My tool kit:

 - Karma test runner

 APRIL 2017 UPDATE: Click here to see the code for testing AngularJS 1.6 services that use $resource.

 How to unit test a service that relies on $resource was the problem.
 When I searched around on how to test services or factories that rely on $resource, it appeared that people were trying to mock out $resource which didn’t work.
 Most of them also tried what we see above and mocked out $httpBackend.
 This partially works, but didn’t allow for the forcing of certain code paths which is necessary for getting maximum test coverage.

 AngularJS uses dependency injection to make it easier to test things like this, but once you’re mocking out objects like $httpBackend and $resource, you’re no longer writing a unit test.
 You’re instead writing an integration test.

 An integration test works by testing the class and its integration with other dependencies.
 With $resource-based services, your unit test for the service is an integration test.